rusiaaman/wcgw/src/wcgw/client/mcp_server/Readme.md

 Then restart claude app.

-### Computer use support on docker
+### Computer use support using desktop on docker

-Controlling the system isn't possible yet, but you can connect to a docker container which runs a linux os.
+Controlling the system isn't possible yet, but you can connect to a docker container which runs a linux os with desktop.

+First run a sample docker image with desktop and optionally VNC connection:

 ```sh
 docker run \